mattermost/mattermost-handbook-1/source/guides/mattercon.md

 - T-minus 3 days - Leadership deck and event kick-off is reviewed

 - T-minus 1 day - Leadership deck and event kick-off is locked

+## Policies

+Venue
+- Venue should not have any additional surcharge for bringing our own photography or video vendors.

+Activities Vendors
+- Vendors for activities (such as boat party, snorkeling, guided tours, etc.) should not ever make a MatterCon attendee feel overly pressured to participate in any activity.
+For example, on a party boat, participants should never be coerced to dance or drink alcohol, only offered.
+Managers and colleagues who sense coercion should ask the vendor to stop immediately.